-Objects are represented as zero-tagged blocks.
-The first field of the block refers to the object class and associated method suite, in a format that cannot easily be exploited from C. The remaining fields of the object contain the values of the instance variables of the object.
+Objects are represented as blocks with tag Object_tag.
+The first field of the block refers to the object class and associated method suite, in a format that cannot easily be exploited from C. The second field contains a unique object ID, used for comparisons.
+The remaining fields of the object contain the values of the instance variables of the object.
 Instance variables are stored in the order in which they appear in the class definition (taking inherited classes into account).

-One may extract a public method from an object using the C function caml\get\public\method (declared in <caml/mlvalues.h>.)
+One may extract a public method from an object using the C function caml_get_public_method (declared in <caml/mlvalues.h>.)
 Since public method tags are hashed in the same way as variant tags, and methods are functions taking self as first argument, if you want to do the method call foo#bar from the C side, you should call:

-callback(caml\get\public\method(foo, hash\variant("bar")), foo);
+callback(caml_get_public_method(foo, hash_variant("bar")), foo);